Brian-Tomasik/set_up_rails_on_Ubuntu/README.md

 Initially I tried to install Rails on my Windows laptop directly.
 However, I ran into a problem with a Turbolinks Gem, and I [wasn't](http://stackoverflow.com/questions/28312460/object-doesnt-support-this-property-or-method-rails-windows-64bit/) able to find a good solution.
 In general, I heard that Rails had more hiccups on Windows, so I thought it might make sense to use Linux instead.

-I ran Ubunt using VirtualBox on my Windows laptop.
+I ran Ubuntu using VirtualBox on my Windows laptop.
 Initially I set it up using [Vagrant](https://www.vagrantup.com/), which creates a quick Linux VM that you can access in the command line.
 But I realized I wanted the GUI functionality of Ubuntu in order to more easily view the Rails web app in the browser and perform various other functions, so I instead decided to use just VirtualBox on its own.

 ## Steps